-Alternative 2 would prohibit future exploration and production of locatable mineral resources, potentially impacting this industry, especially if future market conditions were to prove favorable for exploration leading to development.
+The Navy would therefore need to acquire any such lands within the proposed FRTC land boundary.
+This alternative would not allow the exploration and development of leasable resources within the proposed boundary.
+Also, with respect to unpatented and unvalidated claims, the Navy would offer nominal payments (as discussed above at Section 3.3.4.3, Alternative 2: Modernization of Fallon Range Training Complex and Managed Access).
 This alternative would not allow the exploration and development of leasable geothermal resources within the proposed boundaries of the FRTC bombing ranges and would therefore eliminate the potential expansion of this important resource in areas of known high favorability for viable energy production.
 However, there are areas of high geothermal potential and certainty in the proposed DVTA areas west of State Route 121.
 With implementation of required design features, limited geothermal development could be allowed in the DVTA.
-There are several very small-scale salable materials borrow sites within the proposed bombing ranges but due to the abundance of these materials in many areas of the state, impacts to these commodities would not be significant.
+There are several very small-scale salable materials borrow sites within the proposed bombing ranges but due to the abundance of these materials in many areas of the state, impacts on these commodities would not be significant.
 The DVTA has high potential for sand and gravel, and moderate potential for clay.
-Alternative 2 would allow exploration for and development of these salable resources, reducing the impact to this resource in comparison to Alternative 1.
+Alternative 2 would allow exploration for and development of these salable resources, reducing the impact on this resource in comparison to Alternative 1.

-Alternative 2 includes changes meant to reduce impacts to mineral resources in the DVTA.
+Alternative 2 includes changes meant to reduce impacts on mineral resources in the DVTA.
 This alternative would withdraw lands with high potential for locatable, leasable, and salable minerals and may have an economic impact if market conditions were favorable for more mineral resource development.
-With implementation of required design features, the impacts to geothermal exploration and development, as well as salable exploration and development, would be reduced in comparison to Alternative 1.
+With implementation of required design features, the impacts on geothermal exploration and development, as well as salable exploration and development, would be reduced in comparison to Alternative 1.
+However, Alternative 2 would have potential significant impacts on exploration and development of all applicable locatable, leasable, and salable mineral resources.